 - Elastic Transcoder

-AWS has done great job in terms of offering solutions and even greater job in documenting the services.
+AWS has done a great job in terms of offering solutions and even greater job in documenting the services.
 Whitepapers listed on AWS site are also great for understanding the pillars of building strong cloud architecture.
 Some of the whitepapers, I will recommend are

 Overview of Amazon Web Services